 Convocation is an assembly, which introduces the new school year for all students.
 This is a formal academic event with full academic procession of administration and faculty.
 New students are presented with a tassel and plant a class tree.
-The graduating students name their tree.
+The senior class names their tree.